benjbuch/octo_waffle/part_11-tidying_tables.md

     ## 5 ./part_10-wor… treatmen… replicate_1    0.203  0.444 -0.025 -0.129  0.535
     ## 6 ./part_10-wor… treatmen… replicate_2    0.434 -0.481 -0.269  0.391  0.114

-To be mentioned here, we have kept track of the file names (or even file paths) by specifying an `.id` column called `"file"` from the names of the `tibble` `list`.
-If need be, we can then make use of metadata stored in the file name or file path by creating new columns.
+We have kept track of the file names (or even file paths) by specifying an `.id` column called `"file"` from the names of the `tibble` `list`.
+If need be, we could extract metadata stored in the file name or file path by creating new columns.
 (See next session.)

-For the moment, let’s combine the data with `plate_1` and call the object `plate_data`.
+For the moment, let’s combine the new data with `plate_1` without the file paths and call the object `plate_data`.

 ``` r
 plate_data <- bind_rows(plate_1, plate_files)